-At first glance, data mining and data wrangling appear nearly identical, but as previously mentioned data mining is actually a subset of data wrangling.
-While they have similar benefits they both achieve different data processing objectives.
+At first glance, data mining and data wrangling appear nearly identical, especially if you are not a data scientist.
+But as previously mentioned data mining is actually a subset of data wrangling.
+While they have similar benefits, they both achieve different data processing objectives.

 Data wrangling is a crucial component of machine learning.
 According to InfoQ, 60% to 80% of the machine learning pipeline involves data preparation and data munging.
 More specifically, data munging analyzes data that feeds into the machine learning model you are building.
 Without data munging, the model wouldn’t have clean data to process, and therefore the model would produce false predictions, failing its objective.